-Yes, it is possible to switch from gas to a heat pump.
-A heat pump is a sustainable alternative for heating that uses renewable energy sources, such as outdoor air, ground, or water, to extract and use heat for warming a home.
+Yes, it is possible to go off gas with a heat pump.
+A heat pump is a sustainable alternative for heating that uses renewable energy sources, such as outside air, ground, or water, to extract heat and use it for heating a home.

 Replacement of Gas Heating: